Shohojdhara/atomix/docs/THEME_SYSTEM.md

 ⚠️ **Important:** The `atomix.config.ts` file cannot be dynamically loaded in browser environments.
 In browser/client-side applications:

 1. **Fallback Behavior:** The theme system will use a default empty configuration
-2. **Manual Registration Required:** Themes must be explicitly provided to the ThemeManager or ThemeProvider
+2. **Manual Registration Required:** Themes must be explicitly provided to the ThemeProvider

    ```typescript
 // In browser environments, provide themes directly